webdriverio-community/wdio-electron-service/docs/configuration/chromedriver-configuration.md

 ## User Managed

-**If your app uses a version of Electron which is lower than v26 then you will need to manually configure Chromedriver.**

-This is because WDIO uses Chrome for Testing to download Chromedriver, which only provides Chromedriver versions of v115 or newer.

 In order to manage Chromedriver yourself you can install it directly or via some other means like [`electron-chromedriver`](https://github.com/electron/chromedriver), in this case you will need to tell WebdriverIO where your Chromedriver binary is through its custom [`wdio:chromedriverOptions`](https://webdriver.io/docs/capabilities#webdriverio-capabilities-to-manage-browser-driver-options) capability.

 For example, in order to use WDIO with an Electron v19 app, you will have to download Chromedriver `102.0.5005.61` from https://chromedriver.chromium.org/downloads.
 You should then specify the binary path in the WDIO config as follows: